2. Understanding Predestination

-As you consider how God has known and predestinated your calling, how should you react and live in your role as a church liaison or advocate?
+As you consider how God has known and predestinated your calling, how should you react and live in your role as a client advocate?

 PRAY THIS PRAYER:

-Heavenly Father, YWHW, it is written that you have known and predestinated me, You alone have called and chosen me for this role as a volunteer church liaison or advocate in a center’s ministry.
+Heavenly Father, YWHW, it is written that you have known and predestinated me, You alone have called and chosen me for this role as a client advocate in this ministry.

 Therefore, I declare and decree that I will follow Your calling, trust Your gifting and will walk according to your precepts and statutes that I might walk in goodness all the days of my life.
 (Deut.
 5:29)